-If you have a couple of hours to spare, climb Ben Ghuilean and see magnificent views!
+If you have a couple of hours to spare, climb Ben Ghuilean in Campbeltown and see magnificent views!

 Sometimes you might have a couple of hours and want to do something to pass the time.
 The Beinn Ghuilean circuit, Campbeltown, is a great way to do this.
 It’s not very strenuous, and the terrain is straightforward, even for me!
 What I did find confusing was the signage, but then again, I see lots of things as complicated.

 Ben Ghuilean via Tomaig Road

 The route we took had the trail entrance at the head of Tomaig Road, but it’s less disruptive to residents and a preferred option if you park in town.
 As we were on holiday in Carradale then, I dutifully parked the car near Aqualibrium and set out with the kids up Tomaig Road past the Creamery.